 The body does this by causing the uterus to contract, which leads to a similar level of cramping and bleeding as a miscarriage.

-For example, the medication works for 94 to 98 percent of people who are 8 weeks pregnant or less.
+According to Planned Parenthood, the medication works for 94 to 98 percent of people who are 8 weeks pregnant or less.

 Misoprostol can also cause:

 Try to look after yourself by staying in a comfortable place, whether that’s your own home or the home of family or friends.

 If you can, take a couple of days off of work or other duties so you can rest.

 Lying down with a hot-water bottle on your abdomen can help relieve any pain.
 You may even find sitting on the toilet to be a more comfortable position.

 You’ll also need highly absorbent menstrual pads for the bleeding.